 3. Positive Buoyancy

 Once on the surface, inflate your BCD.
-In case of emergency, drop your weights.
+In case of emergency, drop your weight belt and any other type of weights.

 4. Be Seen